MunibaFaiza/tanimoto_similarities/README.md

 This script will calculate similarities and save them in the form of text files and heatmaps.
 Generated heatmaps will help you visualize the matrix.
 Sample smiles are provided in the 'smiles.csv' file.

+Another script tanimoto_similarities_one_vs_all.py calculates tanimoto similarities of one compound with the other compounds.
+The query compound is supplied in the form of SMILES and the rest of the target compounds are inputted in the form of sdf provided as a single sdf file.

 ### Requirements
 It requires Python3.
 This script uses RDKit and some additional packages.
 Install them using the following commands.